modernish/modernish/README.md

   instead of the start if IFS contains both whitespace and non-whitespace characters.
 (Found in AT&T ksh93 Version M 1993-12-28 p)
 * *`BUG_KSHSUBVAR`*: ksh93: output redirection within a command substitution
-  falsely resets the special `${.sh.subshell}` variable to zero.
-Since ksh93 does subshells without forking, `${.sh.subshell}` is the ONLY way on ksh93 to determine whether we're in a subshell or not.
-This bug affects the `insubshell` function which is essential for `die` and the trap stack.
+  resets the special `${.sh.subshell}` variable to zero.
+Since ksh93 does non-background subshells without forking a new process, that leaves us without a way to determine whether we're in one.
+Workaround: make use of BUG_FNSUBSH.
+If unsetting a dummy function that was set in the main shell silently fails, you know you're in a subshell (except for background jobs).
-  Workaround: save `${.sh.subshell}` within the command substitution but before doing output redirection, and restore it directly afterwards (amazingly, it's not a read-only variable).
-This bug is only detected on (recent versions of) AT&T ksh93 and never on other shells.
 * *`BUG_KUNSETIFS`*: ksh93: Can't unset `IFS` under very specific
   circumstances. `unset -v IFS` is a known POSIX shell idiom to activate default field splitting.
 With this bug, the `unset` builtin silently fails